 Researcher | Designer | Artist

 Nithikul Nimkulrat (b.
 1974) is a textile artist, designer, researcher and educator originally from Bangkok, Thailand.
 Nithikul was educated as an industrial designer (BID) with knowledge of architectural design at Chulalongkorn University in Bangkok.
-Having worked as a designer in the textile industry in Thailand for three years, she relocated to Helsinki to pursue studies at Aalto University School of Arts, Design and Architecture where she earned an Master of Arts in textile art and design in 2002 and a Doctor of Arts in design in 2009.
+Having worked as a designer in the textile industry in Thailand for three years, she relocated to Helsinki to pursue studies at Aalto University School of Arts, Design and Architecture where she earned a Master of Arts in textile art and design in 2002 and a Doctor of Arts in design in 2009.
 After that, Nithikul worked at Aalto University as a postdoctoral researcher and at Loughborough University in the UK as a Lecturer in Textiles.
 Since 2013, she has been appointed as a Professor in Textile Design and the Head of Textile Design Department at Estonian Academy of Arts in Tallinn, Estonia.
+In Autumn 2017, Nithikul is based at Emily Carr University of Art + Design in Vancouver, Canada, as a designer-in-residence.

 In her work, Nithikul interweaves creative and research practices.
 This interweaving has proven to be fruitfully applicable to art and design education.
 Her research interest is rooted in her textile practice, lying across conceptual issues in art and design, especially the role of creative practice in academic research and the immateriality of physical materials in creative processes.
 Having situated her work at the intersection of art and design and at that of the academic and art worlds, her creative artefacts have received awards and have been exhibited internationally, while her research has been published in peer-reviewed publications and presented in international conferences.